MichalLeh/Anti-FraudSystem/README.md

 - If a request contains wrong data, the endpoint must respond with the `BAD REQUEST` status `400`;
 - The first registered user should receive the `ADMINISTRATOR` role; the rest - `MERCHANT`.
 - In case of authorization violation, respond with the `HTTP FORBIDDEN` status `403`.
 Mind that only one role can be assigned to a user;
-- All users, except `ADMINISTRATOR`, must be locked immediately after registration; only `ADMINISTRATOR` can unlock users;
+- All users, except `ADMINISTRATOR`, must be locked immediately after registration; only `ADMINISTRATOR` can unlock users.

 `POST /api/auth/user` request